bloominstituteoftechnology/module-challenge-intro-to-git/pc.md

 5. What is the command you can use to switch between branches?
 For example you are working on the FIRSTNAME-LASTNAME branch and you want to switch back to main.

+	git switch

 6. Explain the difference between `git fetch`, `git merge` and `git pull`.
 What does each command do?

+	-git fetch fetches branches from one or more other repositories, along with the objects necessary to complete their hisories -git merge merges commits from one branch into another -git pull adds commits from a remote repository into the current branch

 7. What is a merge conflict?

+	A merge conflict occurs when changes are made to the same part of the same file on two different branches.

 8. How do you resolve a merge conflict?

+	Click the Resolve conflicts button, add or remove necessary code where conflict markers are, remove conflict markers, click Mark as resolved, click Commit merge.